PabloGorga/motionFollowerCam/README.md

 # motionFollowerCam
-Proyecto base on linux motion software using php for moving cameras over http when a motion is detected and centering the trigger object
+Project base on linux motion software using php for moving cameras over http when a motion is detected and centering the trigger object.